 Two drinks sit on a dark bar counter; one has a foamy top and a metal stirrer nearby on an orange coaster.

-Now, don’t get this bar confused with H. Bar, a second speakeasy hidden inside Charles H. that requires a reservation.
+Now, don’t confuse this bar with H Bar, a second speakeasy hidden inside Charles H. that requires a reservation.
 More on that one below.

 H Bar